sarahwie/sarahwie.github.io/contact.md

 ---
 layout: default
-title: How to Contact Me
+permalink: /contact/
 ---

+# How to Contact Me

 If you have a **question about my research or papers** or if your request does not fall into the below categories, please email me!
 I [sometimes take up to 1-2 weeks to respond](https://www.nature.com/articles/d41586-024-02381-x.pdf) and do appreciate a reminder email if I have not responded within a week.
 If your request is more urgent, please include "[Urgent]" in the subject line.